Medomsley Detention Centre: John McCabe

-During John McCabe's six months in Medomsley, Neville Husband raped the 17-year-old nearly every night.
-The abuse began the day he started his job in the kitchen, with Husband grabbing him, creepily pressing himself against him and later intimidating him with a knife.
+John McCabe, a 17-year-old from Scotland, spent six months in Medomsley in the early 1980s; Neville Husband raped him nearly every night he was there.
+The abuse began the day he started his job in the kitchen, with Husband grabbing him, "creepily" pressing himself against him and later intimidating him with a knife.
 The rapes began the next day.
 Husband sometimes took McCabe outside of Medomsley, where a second man raped him, watched by a woman.
 The second man was never prosecuted.
 McCabe believed he would die in Medomsley and was told by Husband "I could kill you and put you in one of these boxes and bury you and nobody would know."

-He sought an enquiry, together with his local MP for East Kilbride, Michael McCann, who wrote "a formal request" for a full inquiry to Justice Secretary Ken Clarke.
+In 2012 he sought an enquiry, together with his local MP for East Kilbride, Michael McCann, who wrote "a formal request" for a full inquiry to Justice Secretary Ken Clarke.
 McCann attributed Operation Seabrook's launch to McCabe's "bravery and his ability to speak out about it, and giving up his anonymity", which resulted in McCann "raising the matter at Prime Minister’s Questions" and "finally convinced County Durham Police Force to open up the investigation."
 Operation Seabrook's lead investigator Detective Superintendent Paul Goundry praised "Mr McCabe’s courage in allowing himself to be named" and said McCabe "motivated not only myself, but also my team, to bring others to justice."